 As time passed, we added that Santa would bring in wrapped gifts (parents brought ahead of time) and distribute then.
-Soon we added the requirement of something for the needy, and ever since, this event has grown and gets better every years as we continue to tweek the event.
+Soon we added the requirement of something for the needy, and ever since, this event has grown and gets better every years as we continue to improve the event.
 Off course, in ’85 we brought the tradition to 39N.
-It is now the best event of the year.

 You must also bring an equal number of unwrapped gifts for NEEDY children.
 In the lobby there will be two chimneys to receive the respective gifts.
 The gifts for the needy will go to Mercer County Board of Social Services for distribution in time for Christmas.
 (We’re their largest donor, so please help.)
-Due to the immense destruction of Puerto Rico, we will be sending some of these gifts to children on the Island.
+We will also accept checks for The Foodbank of Somerset County, as well a food donations that we’ll get to an area foodbank.

 So, 39N patrons – how can you help?
 Santa needs lots of elves to make sure that everything goes smoothly and safely.
 We get hundreds of kids and their respective families, so it’s a very large crowd.